-the child's birth certificate or in a putative father registry, court action to establish paternity, and the immediacy and persistence of the father in demonstrating an interest in the child.
+Evidence that establishes a father's minimal interest includes acknowledgment of paternity, contact, monetary support, presence of the father's name on the child's birth certificate or in a putative father registry, court action to establish paternity, and the immediacy and persistence of the father in demonstrating an interest in the child.
 In practice, this standard proves largely fact-driven.

 This "biology plus" Supreme Court doctrine is still followed to some extent today.
-124 However, critics argue that the approach grants unwed mothers more rights than unwed fathers.
-125 Courts in Alabama, 126
+124 However, critics argue that the approach grants unwed mothers more